 Wolfram Alpha

-Wolfram Alpha, established in 2009, is not a typical search engine.
+Wolfram Alpha was published in 2009.
+It is not a typical search engine.
 It specializes in providing answers to queries formulated in natural language.
 Additionally, it excels in handling mathematical language, making it a powerful tool for performing calculations and solving complex equations.

 Conclusion